calebkress/practice-python-scripts/README.md

   - word_count_spec.py: Counts the number of words in a sentence, split by a given delimiter
   - word_lengths.py: Takes a string and returns a list of each word length.
   - primes_til_num.py: Returns a list of all primes up to a given number.
+- Galvanize Precourse W4D1 Scripts
+  - basic_classes.py: Basic class instantiations of a Dog and Cat class with associated methods.